cb-geo/cb-geo.github.io/index.md

 layout: page
 #title: CB-Geo
 excerpt: "CB-Geo Computational Geomechanics Research Group"
-image:
-  feature: cb-geo/banner.png
 ---
-* Table of Contents
-{:toc}

-# Welcome
+## Research
 Welcome to the CB-Geo computational geomechanics research group.
 We develop open source numerical tools and methods to solve complex geomechanics problems.
 We encourage you to make use of our infrastructure and tools, and also contribute towards the development of geomechanics.

-## Research
 ### Numerical Methods

 * [Material Point Method]({{ site.url }}/research/mpm/)